MrGauz/QuestBot/README.md

 - ``nextAfter`` triggers the message after a time given in seconds;
 	- ``nextName`` defines the ID of the message that needs to be sent after.

+## Production
+- Copy the project to the server
+- Install ``docker`` and ``docker-compose``
+- ``docker rm quest_bot && docker image rm quest_bot && docker-compose build && docker-compose up -d && docker-compose ps && docker-compose logs -f``
+- Run the quest
+- ``docker-compose down``

 ## License
-You can obviously use and re-use the code in any way that's granted by the [MIT License](https://github.com/MrGauz/eugenebot2021/blob/master/LICENSE.md).
+You can obviously use and re-use the code in any way that's granted by the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).